telerik/kendo-ui-core/docs/web/grid/appearance.md

 As a result, variable row heights may cause unexpected behavior, such as inability to scroll to the last rows on the last page.

 > The Grid page size must be large-enough, so that the table rows do not fit in the scrollable data area.
 Otherwise the virtual vertical scrollbar will not be created.
+> We recommend setting the page size in such a way, so that only **one third** of the items are visible in the scrollable data area.

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records (depending on the browser).
 Using a larger row count than that can produce unexpected behavior or Javascript errors.